 - Impact Stories: This is for question & answer format articles that showcase one person, usually an alumnus, faculty member or student.
 These are usually produced after programs submit leads to spsnews [[at]] columbia [[dot]] edu.
 Example 1 | Example 2

 - Community Standards: All contributors are expected to exercise good judgment in conveying the values of our community to ensure appropriate content.
 Attacks on individuals, groups and institutions are not permitted.
 Contributors are invited to write about their professional experiences, but articles should not be used to advertise any business, product, or service.
-Fact-checking and the observance of established norms for quality, which are typical of a great university, are expected.
+Fact-checking and the observance of established norms for quality are expected.

 - Length: The typical article length is 500 words—it can be as short as 300 words, but please not much more than 800 words.
 Photo and video submissions should include a caption of up to 200 words.